Explore Our Impactful Work in Sabah | Hopes Malaysia

 75% improved proficiency in 20 weeks of tuition

-Hopes Malaysia launched a 20-week English reading program for 20 rural students in 2024, pairing each child with a trained tutor for weekly lessons of at least an hour.
-Our pre-program diagnostics showed all students were below their proficiency year-level and struggled to communicate in English, a widespread issue for children in Sabah’s rural community.
+We launched a 20-week English reading programme for 20 rural students in 2024, pairing each child with a trained tutor for weekly lessons of at least an hour.
+Our pre-programme diagnostics showed all students were below their proficiency year-level and struggled to communicate in English, a widespread issue for children in Sabah’s rural community.

 June giving guidance to rural students for their English education program